astronomer/docs/software/integrate-iam.md

             serviceAccountAnnotationKey: eks.amazonaws.com/role-arn
     ```

-2. Push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md).
+2. Push the configuration change to your platform as described in [Apply a config change](apply-platform-config.md).

 ### Step 6: Create or update an Airflow Deployment with an attached IAM role